gregwebs/hamlet.js/README.md

 ## Limitations

-I haven't used this much yet.
-Let me know if any bugs, I do have test cases.
+I just created it - haven't used it much yet.
+I do have test cases, but let me know if you encounter any issues.
-I still consider the interpolation and white space syntax experimental.
-Let me know if you have better ideas.
+I still consider the interpolation and white space syntax experimental - let me know if you have better ideas.

 # Testing